 Note; Heading west is a hard packed grass trail atop the Levee.
 It appears to end at Ellsworth St.

-The Westfield Riverwalk follows the Levee past Whitney Field and across Sackett St. Here the trail is paved as takes you past a promenade overlooking the Westfield River.
-You cross the old rail bed at 0.4 miles.
-This is where the Columbia Greenway will cross the river via the old RR trestle.
+The Westfield Riverwalk follows the Levee past Whitney Field and across Sackett St. Here the trail is paved as it takes you past bocce courts and a promenade overlooking the Westfield River.
+You come to the old RR Trestle Bridge at 0.4 miles.
+This is where the Columbia Greenway Rail Trail will cross the river via the restored RR trestle.